Social Media Engagement Tools Built for Agencies

 Connect Client Social Profiles

-Add each client's Instagram, Facebook, X, LinkedIn, and TikTok accounts.
+Add each client's Instagram, Facebook, X, LinkedIn, TikTok, and Pinterest accounts.
 Each connection is authorized individually, and client accounts are isolated from each other.
 Your team sees only the clients they are assigned to.

 Configure Engagement Rules